mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 end
 ```

-Now when the user browsers to their own page, there is an indication that the recommendation is still to be calculated:
+Now when the user navigates to their own page, there is an indication that the recommendation is still to be calculated:

 ![image](../images/8-10.png)